-Motherhood stress comes in many different forms.
+New Mother stress comes in many different forms.
 Each of us has a certain amount of responsibilities and challenges we can handle at any given time, but if one more thing gets added to the equation, it can throw us into feelings of anxiety, anger, and intense overwhelm.
-When I am at the max of mother stress, I have the feeling of “falling apart.”
+When at the max of motherhood stress, we can have the feeling of “falling apart.”

-One way it happens is when the unexpected occurs, like your child falls and has to get stitches or breaks an arm, your own parents need medical support from you, or the car breaks down.
+One way it happens is when the unexpected occurs, like your baby gets ill, a child falls and has to get stitches or breaks an arm, your own parents need medical support from you, or the car breaks down.
 Any of these types of things that show up unexpectedly can push an already stressed mama over the edge and beyond the “tipping point.”

 When things like this happen, and I’ve passed my tipping point, what I feel emotionally is fear that I’m going to fall apart.
 I worry that I can’t handle things.
 I’m very anxious, I get very impatient, more irritable and less connected with my son and my husband.